Reniori/pulze-mini-tone-generator/README.md

   comp, filter, and modulation entry carries reference text describing what it is and what each knob does, so the AI can look anything up mid-composition instead of guessing.
+- **Real-gear translation.** The agent is also the translator layer: ask in the names you actually know — "a Marshall plexi," "a Fender Twin," "a Vox top boost" — and it maps them to the Hotone equivalents (Marshell for Marshall, and so on), because every catalog entry carries its real-world inspiration in the reference text.
+You never have to learn the device's renamed menu.
+- **Context-aware chains.** Tell it the setting and the same request comes back voiced for it, case by case: bedroom solo gets the wide, lush wet and the full low end; a full band mix gets carved mids, a tighter low cut, and drier tails so the part sits instead of smearing.
 - **Artist-grade specificity.** "Dotted-eighth delay in front of the amp, Edge style" yields the right division (`"1/8d"`, sync byte handled), sane feedback, and the chain reorder that puts the echo where it historically sat.
 "Gilmour lead" gets long